-- S-30 When preparing new secondary planning strategies or amendments to existing secondary planning strategies to allow new developments, means of furthering housing affordability and social inclusion shall be considered including: - a) creating opportunities for a mix of housing types within designated growth centres and encouraging growth in locations where transit is or will be available; - b) reducing lot frontage, lot size and parking requirements; - c) permitting auxiliary dwelling units or secondary suites within single unit dwellings; - d) permitting homes for special care of more than three residents of a scale compatible with the surrounding neighbourhood; - e) permitting small scale homes for special care as single unit dwellings and eliminating additional requirements beyond use as a dwelling; - f) introducing incentive or bonus zoning in the Regional Centre; - g) allowing infill development and housing densification in areas seeking revitalization; and, - h) identifying existing affordable housing and development of measures to protect it. - S-31 Where Provincial strategies or programs are made in support of affordable housing, HRM may consider means to further or complement such strategies or programs through its programs, policies or regulations. - S-32 HRM may consider partnerships or financial support for housing organizations. - S-33 HRM shall monitor housing and demographic trends to assist in determining future housing needs. - S-34 HRM shall investigate other means of supporting affordable housing including reducing or waiving of fees.
+- S-30 When preparing new secondary planning strategies or amendments to existing secondary planning strategies to allow new developments, means of furthering housing affordability and social inclusion shall be considered including: - a) creating opportunities for a mix of housing types within designated growth centres and encouraging growth in locations where transit is or will be available; - b) reducing lot frontage, lot size and parking requirements; - c) permitting secondary and backyard suites in all residential areas; (RC-Sep 1/20;E-Nov 7/20) - d) permitting homes for special care of more than three residents of a scale compatible with the surrounding neighbourhood; - e) permitting small scale homes for special care as single unit dwellings and eliminating additional requirements beyond use as a dwelling; - f) introducing incentive or bonus zoning in the Regional Centre; - g) allowing infill development and housing densification in areas seeking revitalization; and, - h) identifying existing affordable housing and development of measures to protect it. - S-31 Where Provincial strategies or programs are made in support of affordable housing, HRM may consider means to further or complement such strategies or programs through its programs, policies or regulations. - S-32 HRM may consider partnerships or financial support for housing organizations. - S-33 HRM shall monitor housing and demographic trends to assist in determining future housing needs. - S-34 HRM shall investigate other means of supporting affordable housing including reducing or waiving of fees. - S-35 HRM shall, through the applicable land use by-laws, permit secondary suites and backyard suites in all zones that permit low density residential uses, including single unit, two-unit, and townhouse dwellings.
+Land use by-law requirements shall ensure that the secondary suite and backyard suite remain accessory to the main dwelling.
+(RC-Sep 1/20;E-Nov 7/20) - S-36 Existing policies and land use provisions for secondary dwellings established under Secondary Planning Strategies will continue to exist in addition to those land use provisions created under policies S-35 and S-36, subject to a maximum of one secondary dwelling permitted on a lot.
+(RC-Sep 1/20;E-Nov 7/20) - S-37 HRM shall, through the applicable land use by-law, permit emergency shelter uses, shared housing uses, multi-unit dwellings uses and community facility uses on 5853